ika-twb/i3blocks-course/README.md

 `interval` is a number of seconds between each running of the script.

+If you have Emacs and Emacs client installed, when you right-click the botton AND you are currently in a class, an `emacsclient` frame with a Dired buffer of the directory for your current class (the `path`) will popup.

 ## How do I contribute?
 Issues and pull requests always welcome.